MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Get-ExchangeDiagnosticInfo.md

 Common Argument values that you can use with virtually Component value are Help and Verbose.

-To see the Argument values that are available for a given Component value, run the command Get-ExchangeDiagnosticInfo -Process \<ProcessName\> -Component \<ComponentName\> -Argument Help
+To see the Argument values that are available for a given Component value, run the command `Get-ExchangeDiagnosticInfo -Process <ProcessName> -Component <ComponentName> -Argument Help`.

 ```yaml
 Type: String